 \subsection{Outline}

 We provide an outline of this paper.
-As discussed in the introduction (\Cref{sec:intro}), the main goal of this paper is to show that the individual level $\npmzS{m}$ of the full ADRT (\cref{def:Snm}) has a spectral decomposition in an explicit form \cref{eq:Sm_decomp}.
-We first derive the decomposition of $\npmzS{m}$ for levels $m > 1$ \cref{eq:Snm} in \Cref{sec:svd}, which is given straightforwardly by the convolution theorem upon certain permutations.
-The decomposition of $\npmzS{m}$ for level $m = 1$ \cref{eq:Sn1} is more involved due to the presence of the rotations and reflections $T^n_{\RN{1}}, ...\,, T^n_{\RN{4}}$ in \cref{eq:permute}, but we show it is still possible to derive a spectral decomposition for this case in \Cref{sec:spife} by exploiting discrete directional patterns we devise.
+As discussed in the introduction (Sec.~\ref{sec:intro}), the main goal of this paper is to show that the individual level $\npmzS{m}$ of the full ADRT (Def.~\ref{def:Snm}) has a spectral decomposition in an explicit form \eqref{eq:Sm_decomp}.
+We first derive the decomposition of $\npmzS{m}$ for levels $m > 1$ \eqref{eq:Snm} in Sec.~\ref{sec:svd}, which is given straightforwardly by the convolution theorem upon certain permutations.
+The decomposition of $\npmzS{m}$ for level $m = 1$ \eqref{eq:Sn1} is more involved due to the presence of the rotations and reflections $T^n_{\RN{1}}, ...\,, T^n_{\RN{4}}$ in \eqref{eq:permute}, but we show it is still possible to derive a spectral decomposition for this case in Sec.~\ref{sec:spife} by exploiting discrete directional patterns we devise.

-An important consequence of this decomposition is that the inverse problem \cref{eq:prob} can be solved efficiently using the pseudo-inverses of the $(\npmzS{m})_{m=1}^n$, assuming the supplied data $b$ is in the range of $\nR$.
-We referred to this fast computational inverse as SPIFE in the Introduction, and it is defined in \Cref{sec:spife_def}.
-Results from numerical experiments regarding SPIFE are reported in \Cref{sec:numerics}.
-Therein we provide comparisons with existing iterative inverse and detail numerical issues that arise when double precision floating point arithmetic is used in SPIFE.
+An important consequence of this decomposition is that the inverse problem \eqref{eq:prob} can be solved efficiently using the pseudo-inverses of the $(\npmzS{m})_{m=1}^n$, assuming the supplied data $b$ is in the range of $\nR$.
+We referred to this fast computational inverse as SPIFE in the Introduction, and it is defined in Sec.~\ref{sec:spife_def}.
+Results from numerical experiments regarding SPIFE are reported in Sec.~\ref{sec:numerics}.
+Therein we provide comparisons with existing iterative inverses and detail numerical issues that arise when double precision floating point arithmetic is used in SPIFE.

-\section{SVD of single-quadrant levels ($m > 1$)}
+\section{SVD of single-quadrant levels}

-In this section, we derive the explicit SVDs of each level of ADRT $S^n_{(m)}$ for levels $m > 1$.
+In this section, we derive the explicit SVDs of each level of the ADRT $S^n_{(m)}$ for levels $m > 1$.
 The result follows from the simple observation that, upon certain permutations, $S^n_{(m)}$ can be written as a block diagonal matrix, and the individual block is either a matrix representing a convolution or a transposed convolution.
-Then the SVD follows: For convolution and transposed convolutions, one can derive an explicit SVD where the singular vectors are discrete Fourier bases.
+For convolution and transposed convolutions, one can derive an explicit SVD where the singular vectors are discrete Fourier bases.